staute/shinken-mod-named-pipe/README.md

 mod-named-pipe
 ==============

-Shinken module for listening exteranl commands from a Unix named pipe (like nagios)
+Shinken module for listening external commands from a Unix named pipe (like Nagios)